Eliot-Roxbergh/phone-images/README.md

 # Phone Images

-Some old phone images that are hard to find online, but they are very old and do not receive updates!!
+Some good old phone images ~~that are hard to find online~~, but they are very old and do not receive updates!!

 ## i9300 - Lineage

+When I checked, the ROM is also on https://lineageosroms.com/i9300/ with the same hash (you probably want to check it), so can download from there instead.

 The zip is on git-lfs, get with`sudo apt install git-lfs` and then clone the repo.

 ### Verify signature